paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 ### New Track: Coretime Admin

-To enable rapid response, governance should have access to the parameters of the model.
+To enable rapid response, governance should have access to the model parameters.
 These include:

 * `P_MIN`
 * `K`